 Living off the land has made you tough and strong, and your family has been doing it for centuries.
 Normally, when Downed, after 5 minutes a character will bleed out and die.
 Instead, after five minutes, you become Battered and may regain consciousness.
-Furthermore, once per Event you may gather an additional token from a single Gathering Node
+Furthermore, once per Event you may Exploit a single node once.

 SCUM PERKS AND FLAWS

 It usually just means you’re grouchy for the first hour of every day.
 You automatically awaken from any natural sleep at the slightest noise when danger approaches.
 Before an intrusion on you while you sleep at night, you will be woken up individually; the intruder must leave, then re-enter.
 You must denote that you have this perk on your door with a door-hanger or note so that the invader knows who to awaken, or it does not work.

 Sometimes it seems your entire life has been just this one lesson, over and over – the strong get what they want.
 You’ve had to remind others of that as often as it’s been beaten into you.
 When you’re interacting with other characters that are presenting themselves as Scum, you gain one use of Obey: I’m in charge and one use of Nerve against their Obey calls when you’re trying to determine the pecking order.

 After years of rejection and abuse from society, you embraced their hostility.
 You disdain their approval and find satisfaction in their insults.

 Once per rest, you may call Discipline against any Obey call that would require you to follow laws, traditions, or social orders.